DataScienceGU/Collecting_Data/README.txt

 mass_shootings.csv: The data from the Google Spreadsheet in a csv format The below csv files contain the 3200 records of movie data:
-    movies.csv
-    movies2.csv
-    movies3.csv
-    movies4.csv
+    all_movies.csv

-Extra data: Folder that contains data retrieved from other sources not using API for mass shootings.
+GunViolenceData: Folder that contains data retrieved from other sources not using API for mass shootings.

 gun_violence_archive: CSV pulled from Gun Violence Archive
 mass_shooting_tracker_XXXX: CSV pulled from Mass Shooting Tracker for corresponding year.

+write_up.pdf: answers for the writeup questions